exoad/gnsctf2021/README.md

 -due to the hint being "built somewhere" it should be noted that it should be found within the folder region or something not sure

-# Crappy Bird
--JavaScript injection of the file "data.unity3d"

--use tampermonkey to inject code

-Stuck On: determining the file to alter

 # Monochrome Butterfly
 -the blocks are in binary (most likely)